 What if you could bind lawyers, banks, wills and contracts all into one single entity; removing the need to individually locate and pay these all intermediaries, and thus creating an all round more efficient process?
 That’s exactly what ‘Smart Contracts’ are all about.
 It is a technology that is set to change how contracts are made, modified, handled and executed.

 What are smart contracts?

 Smart Contracts have been around since 1994 – yes, they are that old.
 To explain simply, smart contracts work like a computer program, using if-then-else statements.
 The only change is that they are doing so using real-world assets and conditions.
 When any programmed event or condition is triggered, the clause corresponding to it will be executed automatically.

 Smart Contracts have been here since 1994, but the theories of their founder, Nick Szabo, remained unclear as to how they would work in practice.
-One of the major reasons for this was that there was no native financial system that was digital and could support programming of transactions.
+One of the major reasons for this was that there was no native financial system that was digital and could support the programming of transactions.
 After all, the entire purpose of having a smart contract is defeated if a bank is still required to authorize the transfer / release of money.

 The biggest hurdle to this technology remained the fact that triggering payments and transactions within the financial system through computer programs was not yet possible.
 However, with cryptocurrency, or more specifically Bitcoin, we are closer to having true smart contracts as time passes by.
 With Bitcoin itself being nothing more than a program, the whole idea of making computer programs to trigger any payments is now becoming possible.

 Understanding the automation of simple transactions